Awynimantha/tikiriCi-compiler/README.md

-# A C like compiler that generates x86-64 assembly
+# A C-like compiler that generates x86-64 assembly